thom4parisot/hexo-algolia/README.md

 ## Public Facing Search Options

-You can configure the plugin in your hexo website `_config.yml` file:
+You can configure Algolia integration to your hexo website with the `_config.yml` file:

 ``` yaml
 algolia: